mazen160/secrets-patterns-db/README.md

 ## 📌 Ideas to Start on

 # Using
-For Trufflehog v2
-$> ./convert-rules.py --db ../db/rules-stable.yml --type trufflehog
+For Trufflehog v2 `./convert-rules.py --db ../db/rules-stable.yml --type trufflehog`

-For Gitleaks
-$> ./convert-rules.py --db ../db/rules-stable.yml --type  gitleaks
+For Gitleaks `./convert-rules.py --db ../db/rules-stable.yml --type  gitleaks`

 Optional:
---export - Set filename, extension will be added by type (gitleaks = toml, trufflehog = json)
+`--export` - Set filename, extension will be added by type (gitleaks = toml, trufflehog = json)

 Would like to contribute to secrets-patterns-db?
 Here are some ideas that you may start with: